Skip to main content

 Current Limitations and Workarounds

-1. Parameter Restrictions: The handover tool cannot have parameters other than those defined in the Template Handover tool
+1. Parameter Restrictions: The handover tool cannot have parameters other than those defined in the Template Handover tool, language, and userInput

 2. Workaround for Additional Parameters: If you need other parameters, use User Interactions to collect them before proceeding with the desired functionality.